rails/rails/guides/source/action_controller_overview.md

 * Follow the flow of a request through a controller.
 * Restrict parameters passed to your controller.
-* Store data in the session or cookies, and why.
+* Store data in the session or cookies.
 * Work with action callbacks to execute code during request processing.
 * Use Action Controller's built-in HTTP authentication.
 * Stream data directly to the user's browser.